On the injectivity and non-injectivity of the $l$-adic cycle class maps: The counterexample of

 \section{The counterexample of {\cite[Th.
 5.3]{ct-sc}}}

 This is by far the most delicate of all.

 Here $X$ is a rational surface over $k=\Q(\sqrt{-p})(t)$, where $p$ is a prime number $\equiv -1\pmod{3}$.
 More generally, Colliot-Thélène and Scavia consider smooth projective surfaces satisfiying strong conditions in the spirit of \cite{saito}.
 Here is a version of their results in this generality, using $CH^2_\et(X)$ and $\beta^2_X$.
-For simplicity, we neglect $p$-torsion if $k$ is of characteristic $p>0$.
+For simplicity, we invert $p$ if $k$ is of characteristic $p>0$.